danhamill/MOVE3/README.md

 # MOVE3
 Working dashboard for MOVE.3 streamflow record extension.

-This application is designed to perform Bulletin 17C (England et al. 2019) record extenstion using MOVE.3 Methodologies.
-There are three possible extenstion using the MOVE.3:
+This application is designed to perform Bulletin 17C (England et al. 2019) record extension using MOVE.3 Methodologies.
+There are three possible extension using the MOVE.3:
-1. Full N2 extenstion - This provides the longest possible short record extension.
-Be careful because this type of extension has the potienatl to be artifically long and could result in underestimation of uncertainity of the resutling flood frequency curve.
+1. Full N2 extension - This provides the longest possible short record extension.
+Be careful because this type of extension has the potential to be artificially long and could result in underestimation of uncertainty of the resulting flood frequency curve.

-2. ne (mean) extenstion - This provides extension based upon the variance of the mean.
+2. ne (mean) extension - This provides extension based upon the variance of the mean.

-3. ne (variance extnesion -- This providees the shortest possible short record exenstion using the variance of variance.
-This type of extension is prefferable when uncertainity is primary concern.
-Note: This is the preffered approach presented in Bulletin 17C
+3. ne (variance extension) -- This provides the shortest possible short record extension using the variance of variance.
+This type of extension is preferable when uncertainty is primary concern.
+Note: This is the preferred approach presented in Bulletin 17C

 ## Assumptions

-Data are read into the applicaiton from a csv format with the following format:
+Data are read into the application from a csv format with the following format:

 | WY   | flow |
 |------|------|